RE in Northern Ireland

 Evaluating Religious Education, 2000

 The approach and status of the Core Syllabus, and in particular its failure to recognise the significance of religious diversity, continues to be a matter of controversy within educational and other groups.
-Of particular concern has been the lack of any involvement in the preparation of the syllabus by members of minority faith communities, and it remains the case that many teachers in Northern Ireland, including RE specialists, have had no personal or professional experience of learning about faiths other than Christianity.
+Of particular concern has been the lack of any involvement in the preparation of the syllabus by members of minority faith communities, and it remains the case that many teachers in Northern Ireland, including RE specialists, have had little or no personal or professional experience of learning about faiths other than Christianity.

 Integrated schooling also continues to evoke controversy, despite evidence from opinion polls that it is favoured in principle by a majority of people in Northern Ireland.
 The Irish Catholic hierarchy is strongly opposed to integrated schools and continues to argue that Catholic parents should send their children to Catholic schools, but others object that this imposes separate schooling on the whole community, whether they want it or not.
 Many of those active in the integrated schools movement have been critical of the government’s emphasis on “shared education”, arguing that it is a very weak approach in comparison with full integration.

 The quality of RE teaching in many schools, particularly at the primary level, gives cause for concern.
 Limited numbers of trained RE specialists, the disappearance of some teacher education programmes in RE, inadequate quality control and a lack of continuing professional development in the area has led to extremely variable approaches, especially in Controlled and Integrated schools.
-Research on the attitudes to RE of primary school teachers in different types of schools (Richardson, 2012; 2017) confirms some of these concerns but also seems to indicate overall a greater openness to broadening the scope of RE to cover issues of religious diversity.
+Research on the attitudes to RE of primary school teachers in different types of schools (Richardson, 2012) confirms some of these concerns but also seems to indicate overall a greater openness to broadening the scope of RE to cover issues of religious diversity.
 Significant additional research and development will be required if there is to be any coherent improvement.

 For more information on the overall curriculum in Northern Ireland see:

-- https://ccea.org.uk/learning-resources/northern-ireland-curriculum-primary;
+https://ccea.org.uk/learning-resources/northern-ireland-curriculum-primary;

-- https://ccea.org.uk/key-stage-3;
+https://ccea.org.uk/key-stage-3;

-- https://ccea.org.uk/key-stage-4.
+https://ccea.org.uk/key-stage-4.

 For further reading: